Scaranman/Portfolio-Site/content/en/project/Hertyll/index.md

 <h3>Background</h3>

 For this project, I set out to design an interactive UI for an existing museum exhibit.
 Living in the Philadelphia area, I am lucky to have access to a plethora of museums.
 However, I set my sights on one particular museum; The Mutter Museum of The College of Physicians of Philadelphia.
 I wanted to work on an exhibit that was unique, and where else to find unique museum exhibits in Philadelphia other than the Mutter Museum?
 However, due to the graphic nature of the museum, my choices were rather limited.
-I chose to create an interactive screen for the Hertyll Skull Collection.
-The Hertyll Skull Collection is a collection of 139 skulls acquired from a Viennese anatomist Joseph Hyrtll (1810-1894) in 1874.
+I chose to create an interactive screen for the Hyrtl Skull Collection.
+The Hyrtl Skull Collection is a collection of 139 skulls acquired from a Viennese anatomist Joseph Hyrtll (1810-1894) in 1874.
 Hyrtll's goal with the collection was to show how varied cranial autonomy was in Caucasians in Europe and debunk teh claims of phrenologists that cranial feature were an indicator of the level of ones intelligence.

 <h3>The Problem</h3>

-The Hertyll Skull Collection, among the Museums many other exhibits, is located in a large glass display case.
+The Hyrtl Skull Collection, among the Museums many other exhibits, is located in a large glass display case.
 Due to the sheer amount of skulls, and the glass, the exhibit could be hard for those with low-vision or heigh restrictions in viewing the skulls freely.
 Furthermore, visitors could easily be overwhelmed by the sheer amount of skulls and either only look at and read about a few or just briefly glance over the collection.
 When I visited myself, I only looked at a few skulls before moving on.

 <h3>The Solution</h3>